Meet Our Team

-Patricia M. Gross, President and Founding Member
+Patricia M. Gross, President/Founding Member

-Patricia has over 10 years of experience in International Public Health and Development.
-Patricia is an Independent International Development Consultant supporting nonprofits with grant management, capacity building, and project management.
-She is a returned Peace Corps Volunteer in Mali (2001-2003) and Peace Corps Response Volunteer in Guyana (2009-2010) where she specialized in Community Health and HIV/AIDS.
-Some of her professional interests include Reproductive Health, Maternal, Newborn and Child Health, HIV/AIDS, Orphans and Vulnerable Children, International Social Work, and Recreation Therapy.
-Patricia graduated from New Mexico State University in 2009 with a dual master’s degree in Public Health and Social Work.
-While at New Mexico State University, Patricia was the founder and President of the Returned Peace Corps Volunteer Student Organization (RPCVSO) and she organized the first International Dinner, to support the Centro De Proteccion Mujer a Mujer Domestic violence shelter in Ciudad Juarez, Mexico.
-This fundraiser was the beginnings of the first ISSF annual fundraiser.
+Patricia has over 15+ years of experience in International Public Health and Development.
+She is an independent International Development Consultant supporting nonprofits with their grant and project management, strategic planning, and capacity building needs.
+Some of her professional interests include Reproductive Health, Maternal, Newborn and Child Health, HIV/AIDS, Orphans and Vulnerable Children, and Gender Based Violence Advocacy.
+Patricia graduated from New Mexico State University with a master’s degrees in Public Health and Social Work (MPH, MSW).
+While there, Patricia founded and served as President of the Returned Peace Corps Volunteer Student Organization (RPCVSO).
+She also organized the first international dinner to support the Centro De Proteccion Mujer a Mujer domestic violence shelter in Ciudad Juarez, Mexico.
+This was the beginning of the first International Safe Shelter Foundation annual fundraiser event.

-Katherine Perez-Lockett, Treasurer
+Katharine Perez-Lockett, Treasurer